Vasili Oshchepkov: Education at the Kodokan

 After the transfer of South Sakhalin to the Japanese in 1905 under the Treaty of Portsmouth, Vasily who remained a complete orphan in 1904 came to the attention of the Russian Orthodox mission in Japan.
 He was sent to study on the island of Honshu in Japan, where he first studied from September 1907 at a seminary in Kyoto, where only clergymen were trained.
 There he became interested in judo and, in the direction of a judo teacher from the seminary, was admitted to the Kodokan and transferred to the Tokyo Theological Seminary at the Orthodox Mission, organized by the future St. Nicholas of Japan.
-In the seminary he studied judo, and, on the recommendation of the coach as the best judoka at the Seminary Vasily was admitted to the entrance examinations and admitted to the Kodokan Judo Institute in Tokyo, founded by Jigoro Kano, on October 29, 1911.
-On June 15, 1913, Oshchepkov received the first degree black belt - shodan (first dan); in October 1917, during a trip to Japan, he passed the exams to receive his second degree black belt, becoming the first Russian and the third European to get a nidan in judo.
-Ranks in judo did not go to tenth degree, as now, but only fifth degree.
+In the seminary he studied judo, and, on the recommendation of the coach as the best judoka at the seminary, Vasily was admitted to the entrance examinations and admitted to the Kodokan Judo Institute in Tokyo, founded by Jigoro Kano, on October 29, 1911.

+On June 15, 1913, Oshchepkov received the first degree black belt - shodan. in October 1917, during a trip to Japan, he passed the exams to receive his second degree black belt, becoming the first Russian and the third European to get a nidan in judo.
+Ranks in judo did not go to tenth degree, as now, but only five.

 Work in intelligence

 After finishing seminary in 1913, he returned to Russia and worked as a translator in counterintelligence, first as a Zaamurskogo border guard in Harbin, then in the Department of Counterintelligence at Vladivostok Fortress, Amur Military District, in Vladivostok.
-In 1914, he founded Russia's first judo school and the world's first international judo competition held in 1915.
+In 1914, he founded Russia's first judo school and held the world's first international judo competition held in 1915.
 He repeatedly went on business trips to Japan and in 1918 he taught judo to police in Vladivostok.